Mikejo5000/vsts-docs-pr/docs/billing/try-additional-features-vs.md

 **VSTS**

-There are two paid features/extensions in VSTS offered by Microsoft that you can use free for a 30-day trial:
+There are two paid features in VSTS offered by Microsoft that you can use free for a 30-day trial:
 - [Test Manager](https://marketplace.visualstudio.com/items/ms.vss-testmanager-web) (which is included on an ongoing basis for Visual Studio Enterprise, Visual Studio Test Professional, and MSDN Platforms subscribers)
 - [Package Management](https://marketplace.visualstudio.com/items?itemName=ms.feed) (which is included on an ongoing basis for Visual Studio Enterprise subscribers,